 My Approach to Helping

-I understand how certain issues like addiction plague your daily life activities.
-I provide a safe and warm environment, honest feedback, and a judgment-free atmosphere where together we discuss challenges and how to overcome them safely.
+I understand how certain issues like addiction plague your daily life and those you care about.
+I provide strategies and techniques in a safe, judgment-free atmosphere where together we discuss your challenges and how to overcome them.